 Then, there is the Robert Lamell painting of wife Mimi.
 Lamell is virtually unknown outside art circles in Oklahoma City.
 His work, though extraordinary, would never (not right now, anyway) appear on eBay.
 And, yet, one day, I searched his name and turned up a painting a woman was selling just a mile or so from my house.
 It is the only Lamell painting ever sold on eBay, and that was the first time I had performed such a search.
 I believe I was meant to have the painting of Mimi so I could return it to her children one day.
 That day has not yet come, but I know it will.
 Robert was dear to me.

 And, now, the Joss House Painting.
 I can’t wait to learn more about Lovett and why my muse carried me to her painting.

 This is Louise Sheppa Lovett.
-This is the woman, who in 1932, painted the watercolor I found tossed on a rack in a junk store in Oklahoma City.
+This is the woman who painted the watercolor I found tossed on a rack in a junk store in Oklahoma City.
 She painted it in 1932.